Supernatural Spirit

 It asked a crumb of me.

 This is one of the most famous poems of this solitary lady who published very little during her lifetime.
-Her sister collected the leftover scraps of paper and letter envelopes inscribed with her precious poetry and publish them posthumously.
-There is something strangely nostalgic about the future-aimed hope.
-Its effect belongs to the present moment when hope alleviates any pain present in one’s spirit or any bodily suffering.
+It was her sister collecting the scraps of paper and letter envelopes inscribed with her precious poetry, to publish them posthumously.
+There is something nostalgic about the future-aimed hope.
+Its effect belongs to the present moment when hope alleviates pain present in one’s spirit or any bodily suffering.
 It is like a placebo that heals our present melancholy or sadness through a timeline of the past-present-future string of hope.